Comparisons

 Cost at effective dose Slightly higher Lower per equivalent effect

-Sublingual option Yes (potentially better bioavailability) Limited
+Sublingual option Yes (marketed for bioavailability) Limited

 Who Should Choose NR